Harper's HR powers Phillies past Padres, into World Series

 The Padres took a 3-2 lead in a sloppy seventh inning as rain pounded Citizens Bank Park and turned portions of the infield, notably around third base, into a mud pit.

-But it was Phillies reliever Seranthony Dominguez’s slippery grip that cost the Phillies.
+But it was Phillies reliever Seranthony Dominguez’s slippery grip that almost cost the Phillies.

 Starter Zack Wheeler was fantastic again and struck out eight over six innings.
-He was lifted with a 2-1 lead after Jake Cronenworth hit a leadoff single in the seventh and tipped his cap as he walked off the mound to a standing ovation.
+He was lifted with a 2-1 lead after Jake Cronenworth’s leadoff single in the seventh.

-Azocar moved to third on a wild pitch and scooted home for the 3-2 lead on Dominguez’s third wild pitch of the inning.
+Dominguz then threw two more wild pitches that allowed pinch-runner Jose Azocar to scamper home for the 3-2 lead.
 The righty reliever threw only three wild pitches in 51 innings all season — then uncorked three in the seventh.

 Hoskins, Harper, Wheeler have left a trail of indelible moment at Citizens Bank as they improved to 5-0 at home, where they will play World Series Games 3, 4 and 5.